Stability for random measures, point processes and discrete semigroups: Strictly stable random measures

 \section{Strictly stable random measures}

 Let $X$ be a locally compact second countable space with the Borel $\sigma$-algebra $\sB$.
 The family of Radon measures on $\sB$ is denoted by $\M$.
-These are measures which have finite values on the family $\sB_0$ of relatively compact Borel sets, \ie the sets with compact topological closure.
+These are measures that have finite values on the family $\sB_0$ of relatively compact Borel sets, that is, the sets with compact topological closure.
 Note that all measures considered in this paper are assumed to be non-negative.
 The zero measure is denoted by $0$.

-A \emph{random measure} is a random element in the measurable space $[\M,\mathcal{M}]$, where the $\sigma$-algebra $\mathcal{M}$ is generated by the following system of sets:
+A \textit{random measure} is a random element in the measurable space $[\M,\mathcal{M}]$, where the $\sigma$-algebra $\mathcal{M}$ is generated by the following system of sets: